KBSummers/ping_projects/GA_visualization/README.md

 Once you have the email held within your credentials JSON file, in your Google Analytics dashboard go to  Google Analytics > Admin > View > User Management and add a user with the email from your file and give it administrative rights.

+You will also need to to add you [Google Analytics Tracking Code](https://chartio.com/learn/marketing-analytics/how-to-add-google-analytics-tracking-to-a-website/) to your website in order to track metrics.
 ### Install Required Python Libraries

 First ensure that you have Python 3.6 or a newer version installed on your system.
 Then ensure that these libraries are installed: